IndaPlus22/olleth-tmelm-project/README.md

 `search(hub: &YouTube<hyper_rustls::HttpsConnector<HttpConnector>>, part: &Vec<String>, query: &str, max: u32) -> HashMap<String, String>`

 - `hub`: The YouTube instance, needed for making requests to the YouTube Data API v3.
-- `part`: A string representing the parts to include in the API response, such as "snippet" or "contentDetails".
+- `part`: A vector of strings representing the parts to include in the API response, such as "snippet" or "contentDetails".
 - `query`: A string representing the search query.
 - `max`: An integer representing the maximum number of search results to return.
 ### Example: